Benjamin Magalong: 2019

 In a move to revitalize the air quality in the city's main thoroughfare, the ascending lane (right side) of Session Road will be closed to traffic every Sunday beginning August 4 for 4 weeks thereafter.
 However, due to concerns aired, the implementation was postponed to August 18.
 The closure was extended for up to 6 months every Sunday, beginning August 18, 2019.

 In September 2019, he expressed his dismay over the ongoing rehabilitation of the Baguio Convention Center, and has since then vowed that he will not tolerate substandard work adding it was about time these contractors became answerable to the people.

 He also testified before a Senate hearing on "ninja cops", accusing then-PNP General Oscar Albayalde of blocking the dismissal of 13 policemen involved in an irregular drug raid in 2013, from which some policemen had allegedly profited from.
 In October 2019, days after his testimony at the Senate, Magalong revealed that he has been receiving death threats and is worried for his family.

-In November 2019, Magalong stood behind one of the city's POSD officer for performing his task without fear or favor.
-Judge Nelson Largo of Cabanatuan City parked his car in a no parking area, causing the officer to issue him a parking ticket and have the license plate of the car removed, to which Largo retaliated by issuing a subpoena, calling the act of removing the license plates as a violation of due process.
+In November 2019, Magalong supported one of the city's POSD officer for performing his task impartially.
+Judge Nelson Largo of Cabanatuan parked his car in a no parking area, causing the officer to issue him a parking ticket and have the license plate of the car removed, to which Largo retaliated by issuing a subpoena, calling the act of removing the license plates as a violation of due process.
 Magalong called Judge Largo's actions of having the enforcers subpoenaed as unprofessional and arrogant and said he himself was prepared to accompany the enforcers involved.
 Days later, during a probe launched by the Supreme Court, Largo retracted the subpoena.
-The Baguio City Council has since then declared Largo as persona non grata via a Resolution.
+The Baguio City Council declared Largo as persona non grata.